osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% android %}

-In the **Android** version, you can use:
+In the **Android** version, you can open [Search](/osmand/search) by:

-- the Search icon in the left-hand top corner of the screen, and/or
+- tapping the Search icon in the left-hand top corner of the screen, and/or
-- the Search option in the menu.
+- tapping the Search option in the menu.

 ![Wikipedia search on Android](/assets/images/map/map-wikipedia-search.png)

-To search by the Wikipedia category, select: {% data variables.android-values.map_widget_search %} → {% data variables.android-values.search_categories %} → {% data variables.android-values.shared_string_wikipedia %}
+To search by the Wikipedia [category](/osmand/search/search-poi#poi-search), select:

+&nbsp;&nbsp;&nbsp;&nbsp;{% data variables.android-values.map_widget_search %} → {% data variables.android-values.search_categories %} → {% data variables.android-values.shared_string_wikipedia %}

 ![Wikipedia category on Android](/assets/images/map/map-wikipedia-search-on-map.png)